How to Become a Social Worker in California

 Step 2: Complete a Master of Social Work (MSW) Program

-Each MSW program offers its own combination of specialties and courses, but hands-on practicums are almost always a part of the curriculum.
-Similarly, each program also has its own admission criteria, but in many cases, students don’t need a BSW to enroll.
+Each MSW program offers its own combination of specialties and practicums.
+Admission criteria vary as well, and in many cases, students don’t need a BSW to enroll.

 Step 3: Gain Supervised Experience as an Associate Clinical Social Worker

-After earning an MSW, the next step for social workers in California seeking licensure is applying to become an ASW.
-As ASWs, future clinical social workers work under the supervision of an LCSW for a total of 3,000 hours.
-A minimum of 2,000 of these hours must be dedicated to tasks like client assessment, clinical diagnosis, and carrying out treatment in group or individual settings.
-The remaining hours can be dedicated to things like advocacy, workshops, and research.
+After earning your MSW, the next step toward licensure in California is registering as an Associate Clinical Social Worker (ASW).
+As an ASW, you work under the supervision of a Licensed Clinical Social Worker for a total of 3,000 hours.
+At least 2,000 of those hours must be in direct clinical work, including client assessment, diagnosis, and treatment in individual or group settings, with additional category requirements defined by the BBS.
+The remaining hours can be used for consultation, advocacy, research, and workshops.

-You may also be required to take additional courses on topics like suicide intervention, child abuse reporting, and other topics deemed necessary by the state of California.
-ASWs must also take and pass the California LCSW Law and Ethics Exam before applying for the LCSW exam.
+During this period, you may also be required to complete additional coursework on topics like suicide intervention and child abuse reporting.
+ASWs must pass the California Law and Ethics Exam (typically taken during the supervised period and required for licensure eligibility) before sitting for the clinical exam.

 Step 4: Pass the Exam for Licensed Clinical Social Workers in California

-Once ASWs have completed their courses, exams, and supervised hours, they’re then eligible to apply to take the Association of Social Work Boards’ (ASWB) Clinical Exam.
-In California, passing this exam is required before becoming an LCSW.
+Once you’ve completed your supervised hours, courses, and the Law and Ethics Exam, you’re eligible to sit for the Association of Social Work Boards’ (ASWB) Clinical Exam.
+Passing this exam is required before becoming an LCSW in California.

-According to the ASWB’s 2022 Examination Guidebook, the clinical exam is divided into four sections:
+According to the ASWB’s 2025 Examination Guidebook, the clinical exam covers four content areas:

 Step 5: Apply for Licensure

-After successfully passing the exam, aspiring clinical social workers can apply for licensure through the California Board of Behavioral Sciences.
-If accepted, you’ll be equipped to carry out advanced clinical therapies in your own practice or with an existing social work agency.
+After passing the exam, you can apply for licensure through the California Board of Behavioral Science.
+Once licensed, you can provide advanced clinical therapies independently, in your own practice, or within an agency.

-But before applying, it’s important to ensure you meet all LCSW requirements in California.
+Before applying, make sure you meet all LCSW requirements in California.
 Applicants must typically:

-- Complete all additional coursework and supervised experience hours required during their time as an ASW.
+• Complete all additional coursework and supervised hours required as an ASW.

-During the application process, you’ll be asked to submit transcripts, exam scores, and other documents that support your eligibility to become an LCSW in the state of California.
+During the application process, you’ll be asked to submit transcripts, exam scores, and other documentation confirming your eligibility.

 Why Should I Become an LCSW in California?